-The previous 59Co evaluation has been performed by KAERI using the GNASH code [85, 86].
-The KAERI evaluation modeled the $(\gamma, 1nX)$ and $(\gamma, 2nX)$ reaction cross sections of Alvarez et al. [119] and Fultz et al. [118], the $(\gamma, 3nX)$ reaction cross sections of Alvarez and the σ{xn} data of Alvarez and Bazhanov et al. [127].
-New $\sigma{Sn},\,\sigma{1nX},\,\sigma{2nX}$ and σ{3nX} have been measured at New-SUBARU for 59Co in the energy region between 10 and 40 MeV.
-The NewSUBARU data are shown by the filled circles in Figs. 17 and 18.
+The previous 59Co evaluation was performed by KAERI using the GNASH code [88, 89].
+The KAERI evaluation adopted the $(\gamma, 1nX)$ and $(\gamma, 2nX)$ reaction cross sections of Alvarez et al. [121] and Fultz et al. [120], the $(\gamma, 3nX)$ reaction cross sections of Alvarez and the σ{xn} data of Alvarez and Bazhanov et al. [128].
+New σ{Sn} , σ{1nX} , σ{2nX} and σ{3nX} have been measured at New-SUBARU for 59Co in the energy region between 10 and 40 MeV.
+The NewSUBARU data are shown by the filled circles in Figs. 20 and 21.
 The NewSUBARU (γ, Sn) cross section is about 20% higher than the Livermore data of Fultz and Alvarez and the peaks of the two GDR Lorentzians are not well separated.
-The MLO1 γ -ray strength function with two centroids reproduced best the (γ, Sn) cross sections.
+The MLO1 γ -ray strength function with two centroids reproduces best the (γ, Sn) cross sections.
 A third SLO has been introduced to reproduce the large width of the GDR region.

-For this particular nucleus newly measured at New-

-SUBARU, the charged-particle emission contribution is stronger, as can be seen in Figs 17 and 18.
-The EMPIRE photo-absorption and the photo-neutron cross sections are displayed in Fig. 17 by the dot-dashed and continuous lines, respectively, where the difference between the two cross sections is attributed to the charged-particle emission channel which is unaccompanied by neutron emission.
-The sum cross section of all neutron emission only channels is shown with the dotted line.
-We can observe that, because of the strong charged particle contribution, the GDR parameters, namely the peak cross section and width, cannot be obtained by directly fitting the measured photo-neutron cross section with a set of Lorentzians.
-Figure 18 shows the comparison between (γ, inX) (solid lines) and (γ, in) (dotted lines) cross sections for i = 1 - 3, where the emission of accompanying charged particles increases with increasing energy.
+For this particular nucleus measured at NewSUBARU, the charged-particle emission contribution is stronger, as can be seen in Figs. 20 and 21.
+The EMPIRE photo-absorption and photoneutron cross sections are displayed in Fig. 20 by the dot-dashed and continuous lines, respectively, where the difference between the two cross sections is attributed to the charged-particle emission channel which is not accompanied by neutron emission.
+The sum cross section of all neutron-emission-only channels is shown with the dotted line.
+We observe that, because of the strong charged-particle contribution, the GDR parameters, namely the peak cross section and width, cannot be obtained by directly fitting the measured photoneutron cross section with a set of Lorentzians.